chapel-lang/chapel/doc/rst/usingchapel/building.rst

 Makefile Options
 ----------------

 The Chapel makefiles have a few options that enable or disable optimization, debugging support, profiling, and back-end C compiler warnings.
 The variables are described below.
-Set the value to 1 to enable the feature.
+Set the value to 1 to enable the feature or 0 to disable it (e.g., ``make DEBUG=1 OPTIMIZE=1 WARNINGS=0``).

   ========  ================================================================
   Option    Effect